What Do Centipedes Eat?

 What Does A House Centipede Eat?

 A house centipede is what can be considered a ‘natural’ pest control.
-Like other centipedes they eat some of the unwelcome house guests such as spiders and flies.
+Like other centipedes, they eat some of the unwelcome household pests such as spiders and flies.

 Centipedes have also been found to eat termites and other insects that may damage part of the house.

-While this may seem like a benefit to keep a few centipedes around, most people are turned away by their off-putting shape and habit of crawling under feet and climbing up walls.
+While this may seem like a benefit to keep a few centipedes around, most homeowners are turned away by their off-putting shape and habit of crawling under their feet and climbing up walls.

 While house centipedes are great at pest control, like all other centipedes, they are attracted to where there is food.

-That means that if you find a few centipedes in your house you may have a larger pest problem on your hands and need to call an exterminator.
+That means that if you find a few centipedes in your house you may have a larger pest issue on your hands and need to call an exterminator.

 How Does A Centipede Eat?